 Supervised hour requirements for eating disorder and nutritional counselors will vary depending on their profession and what educational program they have completed.
 For example, some students may complete an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited nutrition or dietetics program to become registered dieticians.

 ACEND accredited programs must include, at a minimum, 1,200 supervised practice hours to become a Registered Dietitian Nutritionist, or 450 supervised practice hours to become a Registered Nutrition and Dietetic Technician.

 Certification may also require additional supervised hours.
 Pursuing the CEDS through the IAEDP requires 2,500 supervised direct patient care hours, completion of four core courses, and passage of the IAEDP certification exam, among other requirements.
 Licensed professionals or registered clinicians who have been practicing in the field of eating disorders for five or more years in good standing are eligible to pursue the Equivalency Certification.

 Lastly, each state may require aspiring eating disorder and nutritional counselors to complete supervised hours after earning their degree to be able to practice independently.
 This varies depending on the profession but includes counselors, marriage and family therapists, and psychologists.

 Licensure and Certification of Eating Disorder and Nutritional Counselors

-Different states have different requirements for licensure in order to practice as a licensed mental health counselor.
+Different states have different licensure requirements to practice as licensed mental health counselors.
 Education and registration/licensure requirements include at a minimum a master’s degree plus state and/or national licenses, registrations, and certifications.
-The educational program must meet core course requirements along with 2,500 hours of supervised patient care in the direct field of eating disorders.
+The educational program must meet core course requirements along with a required number of supervised patient care.
+Those looking to enter this field can complete their hours with patients with eating disorders.
 Once these educational requirements are met, the student must pass a certification exam.